A novel, structure-preserving, second-order-in-time relaxation scheme for Schr\"odinger-Poisson systems: Abstract

 \section{Abstract}

-We introduce a new second order in time Besse-type relaxation scheme for approximating solutions of the Schr\"odinger-Poisson system.
-More specifically, we use the Crank-Nicolson scheme as a time stepping mechanism, the standard conforming finite element method for the spatial discretization whilst the nonlinearity is handled by means of a relaxation approach similar to the one introduced by Besse for the nonlinear Schr\"odinger equation \cite{Besse}.
-We prove that discrete versions of the system's conservation laws hold and we conclude by presenting some numerical experiments, including an example from cosmology, that demonstrate the effectiveness and robustness of the new scheme.
+We introduce a new structure preserving, second order in time relaxation-type scheme for approximating solutions of the Schr\"odinger-Poisson system.
+More specifically, we use the Crank-Nicolson scheme as a time stepping mechanism, whilst the nonlinearity is handled by means of a relaxation approach in the spirit of \cite{Besse, KK} for the nonlinear Schr\"odinger equation.
+For the spatial discretisation we use the standard conforming finite element scheme.
+The resulting scheme is explicit with respect to the nonlinearity, { i.e. it requires the solution of a linear system for each time-step, and satisfies discrete versions of the system's mass conservation and energy balance laws for constant meshes.
+The scheme is seen to be second order in time.
+We conclude by presenting some numerical experiments, including an example from cosmology and an example with variable time-steps} which demonstrate the effectiveness and robustness of the new scheme.